natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Kuma.md

 * Poor AA armament
 * Poor forward and rear-facing weaponry compared to the counterparts
 * SAP shells offer a very poor penetration and a relatively low explosive filler
+* Tendency to catch fire easily.
+(However, it has the ability to put out the fire very quickly)

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the ship in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the ship and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Ship-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the ship's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->

 Kuma (球磨) was laid down in August 1918 in Sasebo Navy Yard on the southernmost Japanese main island, Kyushu.
 She was completed in 10 months and launched in July 1919.
 She did not see any action during the interwar period, being kept out of the Second Sino-Japanese War.
 In 1929 she had rainwater protection devices added to the top of her funnels, making them characteristically bulbous (this missing is but one of several issues with the in-game model of Kuma which most closely reminds a 1942 refit of her sister ship, Tama (多摩)).

+This class of light cruisers was composed of five members: Kuma, Abukuma, Kitakami, Tama, Ōi and Kiso.
+They were developed from the previous Tenryū class and stood out for being the fastest units of their type at the time.

 Her first combat action was Operation M (M作戦), invasion of the Philippines, where she faced her first fight, being attacked by US airplanes ([[PBY-5 Catalina|Catalinas]] and [[B-17 (Family)|B-17]]s) while covering the landings in the northern part of the Philippines.
 She proceeded further south assisting invasion forces, where she fired her guns at the Cebu harbor, sinking coastal trading vessels.
 Following that she was ordered to secure the city of Zamboanga, where Kuma assisted with amphibious landings, shelled armed resistance on land and, in the evening of 3 March 1942, has sunk 12 ships in the Sulu Sea, marking it the most successful day in the ship's history.
 During the night of 8 April 1942 she was attacked by two US torpedo boats ([[Elco 77 ft PT-20|Elco 77 ft]]) while escorting an invasion force.
 She suffered a direct hit from an [[Mk.8-3 C/D (533 mm)|Mk.
 8 torpedo]] in the bow, though it failed to detonate saving the ship.
 She continued her role as a cover of further landings, ending with the battle of Corregidor Island on 6 May 1942.